In every general hospital with a pneumatic tube delivery system,

 Our research into A&E hospitals using aerocom pneumatic tube systems in the UK, is conclusive of just how dominated by the Emergency Departments sample transportation these sites really are!

-Example: Of the total sends of 11,326 sample carriers to and from sample handling or pharmacy over 1 week, 3,780 (33.3%) were from the two Emergency Treatment stations in the A&E Department.
+Example: Of the total sends at Queen Alexandra Hospital Portsmouth of 11,326 carriers to and from sample handling over 1 week, 3,780 (33.3%) were from the two Emergency Treatment stations in the A&E Department.

 On a multiple zone pneumatic network A&E will have a programmed send priority, which in peak periods will cause other non-urgent users to wait until A&E stop sending pods.